alterationx10/the-rest-of-the-owl/draft_post.md

 ```

 We can see that our `Authorization: Basic aG9vdHk6dG9vdGll` was sent in plain
-text in broad daylight, as well as that our request was successful.
+text, as well as that our request was successful.

 #### Juggling Middleware Priority